Identifying the latent space geometry of network models through analysis of curvature: Introduction

 A second consequence of the choice of geometry arises in the theoretical properties of latent space model estimates.
-A question open until recently was on consistency of the estimates of the individual locations on the unobserved manifold.
-This has now been addressed by \citet{shalizi2017consistency} for a more general class of models who demonstrate that indeed latent locations are consistently estimated in the case of where the researcher ex-ante assumes a manifold type within a class of rigid manifolds and there are no fixed effects nor covariates. \cite{bcmp_waw} extend this to the general case including fixed effects and covariates.
-However, since the distribution of the network formation process depends on the manifold itself, the key open question is whether a researcher can consistently estimate the latent space.
-After all, the network formation process is sensitive to the geometry of the latent space inclusive of its curvature and dimension.
-We study and prove consistent estimation of the latent space geometry in the present paper.
+Consistency of the estimates of the individual locations on the unobserved manifold is the subject of recent work by \citet{shalizi2017consistency}.
+Since the distribution of the network formation process depends on the manifold itself, the key open question is whether a researcher can consistently estimate the latent space.
+After all, the network formation process is sensitive to the geometry inclusive of its curvature and dimension.

-As previously mentioned, it is currently common practice to assume the latent dimension, the manifold type, or both.
-Our approach provides a data-driven alternative.
-It also contrasts with cross-validation based selection procedures that are sometimes used, in particular to estimate the manifold dimension.
-These approaches subsample connections and then use either model fit diagnostics or out-of-sample prediction metrics.
-Our approach avoids a critical issue with these approaches, namely that subsampling can fundamentally alter graph properties in unpredictable ways \citep{chandrasekharl2016}, calling into question the relevance of the subsampled distribution.